crodier/software-blog/_posts/2023-09-22-message-formats.md

 Compared to Aeron I would call Flatbuffers highly-usable and a sweet spot for high performance with reasonable engineering costs.

-My belief is that Flatbuffers are a sweet spot for low latency trading in finance; short of HFT cases where Aeron would be necessary to do business.
+Flatbuffers are a sweet spot for low latency trading in finance; short of HFT cases where Aeron is strictly necessary for single digit microsecond performance (mics, not millis.)

 # Conclusion